CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex01_Explore_Purview_Audit.md

     >**Note:** If you get an error that you can't run the command in your organization, first run `Enable-OrganizationCustomization`, then run the `Set-AdminAuditLogConfig` command again.

-    > **Note:**: On a freshly provisioned tenant, Set-AdminAuditLogConfig can keep throwing the same "you first need to run Enable-OrganizationCustomization" error even after Enable-OrganizationCustomization reports "This operation is not required.
+    > **Note:** On a freshly provisioned tenant, Set-AdminAuditLogConfig can keep throwing the same "you first need to run Enable-OrganizationCustomization" error even after Enable-OrganizationCustomization reports "This operation is not required.
 Organization is already enabled for customization" and Get-OrganizationConfig | FL IsDehydrated shows False.
 This is just backend replication lag — it may take 8+ hours for the backend to sync, and no command fixes it faster.
 Please proceed to Tasks 4 and 5 in the meantime, and re-check later with Get-AdminAuditLogConfig | FL UnifiedAuditLogIngestionEnabled.

 1. Confirm it's now enabled, then disconnect: